Skip to main content

 Hypotension and antihypertensives

-Ashwagandha can lower blood pressure, so it may not be suitable for those with already low blood pressure or those who take medications for high blood pressure.
+Ashwagandha can lower blood pressure, so it may not be suitable for people with already low blood pressure or those who take medications for high blood pressure.

 Diabetes and antidiabetics